cycle/docs/basic/no-annotations.md

 print_r($orm->getRepository(User::class)->findOne());
 ```

 > You only need `cycle/orm` dependency for this example.
+Note, you can not access `profile` relation without explicitly calling it in the Select, use `cycle/proxy-factory` to enable lazy loading.
 You can find more examples in [orm tests](https://github.com/cycle/orm/tree/master/tests/ORM).